Introduce repair to younger generations

 As a city, it is not always easy to reach children and youth with a complex issue such as the importance of repair as a circular solution.
 Fortunately, we can work together with schools and spread our message with the help of educational material.

 With the help of Djapo, Sharepair partners have created educational material for primary and secondary schools.
+The material is available in Dutch, French and English and was adapted to the learning goals in Belgium (Flanders & Wallonia) and the Netherlands.

 Principles of Education for Sustainable Development